Jeff Cohen is a proud New Orleans native who now calls New England home. Or at least his second home.

 Before working at WNPR, Jeff worked as the city reporter for The Hartford Courant.
 While at the Courant, he won a National Headliner Award for a Northeast Magazine story about the ostracized widow of the state's first casualty in Iraq; wrote about his post-Katrina, flooded out home in New Orleans; and was part of a team of reporters that broke the stories of alleged corruption at Hartford City Hall that led to the arrest of former Mayor Eddie A. Perez.

 He also worked at the Meriden Record-Journal and as a freelancer for The New York Times.

 Jeff lives in Middletown with his wife, cats, and two trouble-making kids.
 Thanks to the kids, he's now writing children's books.
-The first, published by HarperCollins Children's Books, comes out in early 2014.
+The first, Eva and Sadie and the Worst Haircut Ever!, came out in June 2014.
+The second, Eva and Sadie and the Best Classroom Ever!, comes out in June 2015.
 He likes to make bread and wine.